Duke Energy (NYSE:DUK) Releases FY 2021 Earnings Guidance

 Duke Energy (NYSE:DUK) updated its FY 2021 earnings guidance on Tuesday.
-The company provided EPS guidance of $5.000-5.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $5.180.
+The company provided earnings per share (EPS) guidance of $5.000-5.300 for the period, compared to the Thomson Reuters consensus estimate of $5.180.
 The company issued revenue guidance of -.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, June 16th.
-Investors of record on Friday, May 14th will be paid a dividend of $0.965 per share.
-The ex-dividend date of this dividend is Thursday, May 13th.
-This represents a $3.86 dividend on an annualized basis and a yield of 3.74%.
-Duke Energy’s dividend payout ratio is presently 75.39%.
+The business also recently announced a quarterly dividend, which was paid on Wednesday, June 16th.
+Investors of record on Friday, May 14th were issued a dividend of $0.965 per share.
+This represents a $3.86 annualized dividend and a dividend yield of 3.81%.
+The ex-dividend date was Thursday, May 13th.
+Duke Energy’s payout ratio is 75.39%.

-In other Duke Energy news, COO Dhiaa M. Jamil sold 7,000 shares of the firm’s stock in a transaction on Wednesday, May 19th.
-The stock was sold at an average price of $100.18, for a total transaction of $701,260.00.
-Following the completion of the transaction, the chief operating officer now owns 46,582 shares of the company’s stock, valued at $4,666,584.76.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, EVP Kodwo Ghartey-Tagoe sold 1,645 shares of the firm’s stock in a transaction on Thursday, May 20th.
-The stock was sold at an average price of $101.31, for a total value of $166,654.95.
-Following the transaction, the executive vice president now directly owns 11,955 shares of the company’s stock, valued at approximately $1,211,161.05.
+In other Duke Energy news, COO Dhiaa M. Jamil sold 7,000 shares of Duke Energy stock in a transaction dated Wednesday, May 19th.
+The stock was sold at an average price of $100.18, for a total value of $701,260.00.
+Following the transaction, the chief operating officer now owns 46,582 shares in the company, valued at $4,666,584.76.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, EVP Kodwo Ghartey-Tagoe sold 1,645 shares of the company’s stock in a transaction that occurred on Thursday, May 20th.
+The shares were sold at an average price of $101.31, for a total value of $166,654.95.
+Following the completion of the transaction, the executive vice president now directly owns 11,955 shares of the company’s stock, valued at approximately $1,211,161.05.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 12,228 shares of company stock valued at $1,230,192 over the last ninety days.
-0.11% of the stock is owned by insiders.
+Over the last three months, insiders sold 12,228 shares of company stock worth $1,230,192.
+Insiders own 0.11% of the company’s stock.

 Duke Energy Corporation, together with its subsidiaries, operates as an energy company in the United States.
 It operates through three segments: Electric Utilities and Infrastructure, Gas Utilities and Infrastructure, and Commercial Renewables.
 The Electric Utilities and Infrastructure segment generates, transmits, distributes, and sells electricity in the Carolinas, Florida, and the Midwest; and uses coal, hydroelectric, natural gas, oil, renewable sources, and nuclear fuel to generate electricity.